7 Tips for the Less Than Enthusiastic Eater

 Feed the Best Foods You Can

 Feed a dog food with quality meats, good vegetables, and fruits from known sources.
 Dogs are more apt to eat foods that smell like known good foods.
 Plus, it’s fine to vary the foods you feed.
-For example my dogs usually eat The Honest Kitchen’s Zeal but every once in a while I’ll get a box of Thrive or Keen as a change.
+For example, my dogs usually eat The Honest Kitchen’s Grain Free Fish Recipe but every once in a while I’ll get a box of the Limited Ingredient Chicken or Whole Grain Turkey as a change.
 This not only varies your dog’s nutrition but also keeps him interested in his food.